gdoniparthi/summerschool/README.md

-# Linux users, just execute the shell script "drill/setup_drill.sh"

-# Windows users, follow the below manual steps to complete the Docker setup
+Follow the below manual steps to complete the Docker setup

 1. Run the following docker command from the "summerschool" folder where there is docker-compose.yml file.